Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 <param name="authentication.gssapi.ticket.cache.enable">true</param>
 ```

-Check out the `QuickStartConfluentCloud` [factory configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L602) file, where you can find an example of an authentication configuration that uses SASL/PLAIN.
+Check out the [adapters.xml](/examples/vendors/confluent/quickstart-confluent-cloud/adapters.xml#L29) file of the [_Quick Start Confluent Cloud_](/examples/vendors/confluent/quickstart-confluent-cloud/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

-### Record Evaluation
+## Record Evaluation

 The Kafka Connector can deserialize Kafka records from the following formats: